Kelym/kelym.github.io/index.md

 <iframe src="https://drive.google.com/file/d/11PgIxIlMnfo-VPsoWPTcdh9w6yiVtTSP/preview" width="780" height="480"></iframe>

-_Our 6-DOF robot arm is assembled at the Personal Robotics Lab, based on components from HEBI Robotics.
+_The demo in display i) tracks the chopsticks held by human, ii) computes inverse-kinematics and iii) use PID control to move the robot.
+Our 6-DOF robot arm is assembled at the Personal Robotics Lab, based on components from HEBI Robotics.
 The chopsticks are mounted by 3D printed holders.
-Tracking of master chopsticks held by human is done via Optitrack.
-The demo in display computes inverse-kinematics and use PID control to move the robot._
+Tracking of master chopsticks held by human is done via Optitrack._